Monday, May 14, 2018

 A customer who encounters flawed merchandise or service from your business often yearns for the person who is responsible to be bawled out.
-That’s according to researchers at Florida State University.
-In fact, the researchers found that a promise the employee will be reprimanded is among the most effective ways to keep from losing a snubbed customer.
+This is according to researchers at Florida State University.
+In fact, the researchers concluded that a promise the employee will be reprimanded is among the most effective ways to keep from losing a snubbed customer.

 However, the researchers also found that the customers want reprimands delivered out of their presence.
 They seek harshness, yet don’t like to witness the harshness.
 They also want the employee to be granted the respect of privacy.

 A supervisor reprimanding in front of a complaining customer the employee responsible for the shortfall may be intending to demonstrate respect for the customer.
-But this message is severely undercut by the failure of the manager to show respect to the salesperson in front of the customer.
+But this message is severely undercut by the failure of the manager to show respect to the salesperson.

 Moreover, it’s best that you not be harsh even in private.
 You’ll get better results when you fix the problem instead of fixing the blame.
 Holding people responsible is different from fixing blame.
 When serious problems arise in your retail business, hammer out the difficulties in supportive ways.
 Use your hammer to repair the shortfalls, not to pound your valuable staff—and consequently, their staff morale—into the ground.
 Stop at embarrassment, short of guilt or shame.